Thermophotovoltaic energy conversion: Waste heat collection

 TPV cells have been proposed as auxiliary power conversion devices for capture of otherwise lost heat in other power generation systems, such as steam turbine systems or solar cells.

 History

 Henry Kolm constructed an elementary TPV system at MIT in 1956.
 However, Pierre Aigrain is widely cited as the inventor based on lectures he gave at MIT between 1960–1961 which, unlike Kolm's system, led to research and development.

-In the 1980s, efficiency reached around 30%.
+In the 1980s, efficiency reached close to 30%.

 In 1997 a prototype TPV hybrid car was built, the "Viking 29" (TPV) powered automobile, designed and built by the Vehicle Research Institute (VRI) at Western Washington University.

 In 2022, MIT/NREL announced a device with 41% efficiency.
 The absorber employed multiple III-V semiconductor layers tuned to absorb variously, ultraviolet, visible, and infrared photons.
 A gold reflector recycled unabsorbed photons.
 The device operated at 2400 °C, at which temperature the tungsten emitter reaches maximum brightness.

+In May 2024, researchers announced a device that achieved 44% efficiency when using silicon-carbide (SiC) as the heat storage material (emitter).
+At 1,435 °C (2,615 °F) the device radiates thermal photons at various energy levels.
+The semiconductor captures 20 to 30% of the photons.
+Additional layers include air and a gold reflector layer.